 This paper describes the modeling of writer identification problem as classification task.
-Two independent dataset has been prepared in order to facilitate training and implementation.
-The outcome of the experiments indicates that the SVM with polynomial kernel for word level writer identification predicts the writer of the handwritten document more accurately than the other models.
-Based on this model writer identification tool has been developed to predict the writer.
-Online text independent approach can be implemented as a future work,
+Support vector machine, a powerful supervised learning algorithm has been used for implementing the model and training dataset with 1000 instances has been prepared in order to facilitate training and implementation.
+The outcome of the experiments indicates that the SVM with Polynomial kernel predicts the writer of the handwritten document more accurately than the other models.
+It is desired that more fascinating results will pursue on further evaluation of data.